Boxing News

-Boxing News is a British weekly boxing magazine published by iD Sports Media.
+Boxing News is an independently published British boxing magazine.
 It is the oldest boxing magazine still in publication.

 History

 John Murray, a regular contributor to Health & Strength magazine, convinced its owner, Bill Berry (later Lord Camrose) to launch a weekly magazine dedicated to boxing.

 In 1909, Boxing News was founded by Murray as editor.
 It is believed that Murray had been inspired by Jack Johnson beating Tommy Burns to become the first black world heavyweight champion.
 In his first editorial, Murray stated, "Boxing will stand for good clean sport.
 Its success or failure is in the hands of those who believe in the characteristics of this sport.
 Our energies will be devoted to giving the best paper that time, thought, and money can devise."

 When circulation began to decline in the late 1920s, the name of the newspaper was changed to Boxing, Racing and Football.

 Sale and ownership (1931–1971)

-In the late 1920s, circulation began to decline, and the name of the newspaper was changed to Boxing, Racing and Football.

 In October 1931, the magazine was sold to a syndicate of London sportsmen, who installed Sydney Rushton, a long-time London fight reporter, as the new editor.
 Rushton proved less popular than Murray and the newspaper was put up for sale again.
 Another set of sportsmen bought the magazine and Godfrey Williams was named editor.
 He attempted to run Boxing as a newspaper, cutting popular features, and reducing news stories down to the shortest possible length.

 The circulation quickly dropped to its lowest ever.
 Billy Masters, a city printer and boxing fan, saved the paper, appointing W. H. Miller as the new editor.
 Miller was responsible for reinvigorating the magazine.

 In 1935, Miller departed and was replaced by Sydney Ackland, who had previously worked as John Murray's assistant editor.
 World War II brought many changes as first Ackland, then replacement Stanley Nelson, contributed to the war effort.
 Murray then was reinstated as editor, but ill health forced him to step down in 1941.
 Gilbert Odd took over until the building housing the paper was renovated.
 Odd was then called up for national service and both Masters and Murray served further terms.

 The paper was bought by Australian publicist Vivian Brodzky and former promoter Sydney Hulls.
 Northern sports writer Bert Callis was the new editor.
 Odd took over for a second term upon Callis' retirement.
 Odd implemented the tradition of reporting the results and fighters' weights for every single fight in the country.
 When Odd quit to write books, he was succeeded by Jack Wilson and then Tim Riley.
 When Brodzky died, Boxing News was sold twice in quick succession, and Graham Houston became editor in 1971, immediately broadening the range of coverage, especially in North America.